Float-Capital/docs-staging-hosting/docs/docs/faqs.md

 ### What is a synthetic asset?

 A synthetic asset simulates the performance of an underlying asset but with some key benefits.
 Synthetics can offer investors reduced trading costs, tailored cash flow patterns, altered risk profiles, leverage and so on.
-Float Capital however, is designed to be simple and safe.
+Float Capital, however, is designed to be simple and safe.

 As an example, normally to get exposure to an asset, say Gold, you would need to physically buy Gold, then sell it at a later stage to realise a return.
-Buying a synthetic asset allows you get identical exposure to the risk and return benefits of the asset, without having to actually own the underlying asset.
+Buying a synthetic asset allows you to get identical exposure to the risk and return benefits of the asset, without having to own the underlying asset.

 ### What synthetic assets does Float Capital currently support?

-Our first synthetic asset is a 'index' known as the ethereum killers (ETHKillers).
+Our first synthetic asset is an 'index' known as the ethereum killers (ETHKillers).
 The EthKillers is the first synthetic market offered by Float Capital.
 This Market is an average of the prices of the tokens of the three protocols seen as alternatives to ethereum, namely TRON, XRP and EOS.
 The EthKillers market allows users to gain long or short exposure to an equally weighted basket containing TRON, XRP and EOS.

 The next synthetic market we plan to release is an asset tracking bitcoin vs ethereum dominance.
 We plan to release many more awesome synthetics.
 Join our [Discord](https://discord.gg/qesr2KZAhn) and give us your suggestions on which markets to release next.